dezrez/elasticsearch_docker/README.md

-# elasticsearch_docker
+# Elasticsearch docker image
-Dezrez elasticsearch docker image
+This is the docker image that we use for our production servers.